-The American Academy of Pediatrics has endorsed this award-winning, non-profit quarterly magazine for kids ages 5 to 12.
+The American Academy of Pediatrics has endorsed this award-winning nonprofit quarterly magazine for kids ages 5 to 12.
 ChopChop is filled with fabulous recipes, interactive games and educational food facts and is intended to inspire and teach kids to cook real food with their families.
 A Scholastic pick for best magazine for elementary school and preschool students, ChopChop received the 2014 Parents' Choice Gold Award and was named the James Beard 2013 Publication of the Year.
-A one-year subscription (four issues) is $15, and each subscription bought helps pay for a subscription to families in need.
+A one-year subscription (four issues) is $15, and each subscription bought helps pay for a subscription for a family in need.

-Who doesn't remember reading Highlights magazine — whether at home or at the dentist's office?
-Every 40-page issue helps children explore exciting new topics, investigate cool subjects and learn about our wonderful world.
+You likely also grew up reading Highlights magazine — either at home or just at the dentist's office.
+Every 40-page issue helps children explore exciting new topics, investigate cool subjects and learn about our wide world.
 Highlights is ideal for ages 6 to 12 and features stories, puzzles, games, riddles, science experiments and craft projects.
 High Five, the preschool version of Highlights, is intended for little ones ages 2 to 6.
 A one-year subscription (12 issues) is $40.

 5. Time for Kids

 Time For Kids, a division magazine of Time, brings eight pages of news and activities to children.
-Time for Kids is available for four different age groups.
-The Grade K – 1 edition is theme-based for young readers.
-The Grade 2 edition challenges kids' critical-thinking skills.
-The Grades 3 – 4 edition encourages children to better understand the world.
-And the Grades 5 – 6 edition engages kids to become active as informed citizens.
+It's available for four different age groups: The Grade K – 1 edition is theme-based for young readers; the Grade 2 edition challenges kids' critical-thinking skills; the Grades 3 – 4 edition encourages children to better understand the world; and the Grades 5 – 6 edition engages kids to become active as informed citizens.
+What more could you ask for?
 A one-year subscription (28 issues) is $30.

 6. Ranger Rick